 Whips are MPs or Lords appointed by each party to help organise their party’s contribution to parliamentary business.
 They are responsible for making sure the maximum number of their party members vote, and vote the way their party wants.

-Current role holder: Stephen Barclay MP
+Current role holder: Stephen Barclay

 Stephen Barclay was appointed as a Government Whip (Lord Commissioner of HM Treasury) on 17 July 2016.
 He was elected Conservative MP for North East Cambridgeshire in May 2010.